weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Because of (c), {y/;} is called a partition of unity, and (b) is sometimes expressed by saying that {;} is subordinate to the cover {V,}.

-Corollary If fe €(R") and the support of f lies in K, then
+Corollary If fe  \in (R") and the support of f lies in K, then

 25) f= Lu.
 Each yf has its support in some V,.